What affects the transmission of tick-borne pathogens?

 Amblyomma are drawn to the pheromones and carbon dioxide the hosts give off, their shadow, and movement.
 Similarly, brown dog ticks pick up on environmental cues that signal a dog is nearby and run after these canines.

-Some species, like the American dog tick and Ixodes scapularis (deer tick), can move approximately 12 to 18 inches towards a host through static electricity.
-“Ticks have a static charge on them, so even if you don't brush the vegetation, even if you're very careful to stay in the center of the trail, the tick will still kind of move across a little air space there to get to the host.
-They're not flying, but they're just being drawn by that static charge,” said Little.
+Some species, like the American dog tick and Ixodes scapularis (deer tick), can move approximately 12 to 18 inches toward a host through static electricity.
+“Ticks have a static charge on them, so even if you don't brush the vegetation, even if you're very careful to stay in the center of the trail, the tick will still move across a little air space there to get to the host.
+They're not flying, but they're being drawn by that static charge,” Little said.

 Once the tick reaches the host, it will move toward its preferred feeding site.
-According to Little, in dogs, the majority of Ixodes are found on the face, while Dermacentor usually attach themselves along the back of a dorsal surface and Amblyomma prefer feeding in the ventral area.
+According to Little, in dogs, most Ixodes are found on the face, whereas Dermacentor usually attach themselves along the back of a dorsal surface, and Amblyomma prefer feeding in the ventral area.

-“And this matters, because when you're examining a dog for ticks, you know, we can't just sort of look in the ears and down the back and be done,” emphasized Little, explaining that lone star ticks can bury themselves in inguinal or axillary areas.
-She noted that the brown dog tick is notorious for hiding between dog’s toes.
+“This matters because when you're examining a dog for ticks, we can't just look in the ears and down the back and be done,” Little said, explaining that lone star ticks can bury themselves in inguinal or axillary areas.
+She noted that the brown dog tick is notorious for hiding between a dog’s toes.

-Once attached, ticks secrete saliva that contains vasodilators, platelet inhibitors, anesthetics, and anti-inflammatory compounds that not only help the tick feed, but also modifies the host's immune response, making it more susceptible to pathogen transmission.
+Once attached, ticks secrete saliva containing vasodilators, platelet inhibitors, anesthetics, and anti-inflammatory compounds that not only help the tick feed but also modify the host's immune response, making it more susceptible to pathogen transmission.

-“One of the [other] issues for understanding how quickly the pathogen is transmitted is what we consider transmission, right?” said Little.
+“One of the [other] issues for understanding how quickly the pathogen is transmitted is what we consider transmission, right?”
+Little said.

-She explained that the definition of “transmission” can vary depending on polymerase chain reaction (PCR) positivity, antibody seroconversion, or development of clinical disease.
+She explained that the definition of transmission can vary depending on polymerase chain reaction positivity, antibody seroconversion, and development of clinical disease.

-Meanwhile, Borrelia species take longer to transmit disease, with studies showing transmission time being between 24-48 hours or more, generally.1 According to Little, Borrelia spirochetes are found in the tick’s midgut and need to move to the salivary glands and change their outer surface protein expression in order to be able to infect the host.
+Meanwhile, Borrelia species take longer to transmit disease, with studies showing transmission time being generally between 24 and 48 hours or more.1 According to Little, Borrelia spirochetes are found in the tick’s midgut and need to move to the salivary glands and change their outer surface protein expression to be able to infect the host.

 Transmission time for Babesia and Cytauxzoon is also long, with these pathogens being transmitted approximately after 48 to 72 hours or more due to a delay in the formation of infective stages.